 Get on a Friend or Family Member’s Shared Phone Plan

-Phone plans are expensive, but if you can have a friend open another line for you the monthly savings will be significant.
+Phone plans are expensive, but if you can have a friend open another line for you, the monthly savings will be significant.
 I initially had my data and phone plan for almost $100 a month.
 When I found out that a friend can add an extra line for an additional $25 a month, I jumped on it.
 It is a very similar plan to my current project, and now I’m paying $75 less!

 Get Amazon Prime

-This is probably best $99 per year I’ve ever spent.
+This is probably the best $99 per year I’ve ever spent.
 The benefits are outstanding: The free two-day shipping is both a time and money saver.
 I buy non-perishable food (such as pasta, canned veggies, and coffee), hygiene essentials (toothpaste, toilet paper, and shampoo), electronics, and even furniture.
 The money and time saved from not having to drive to from grocery/department stores are a surprising benefit.
 Prime members have access to Prime Instant Videos, a service that rivals Netflix and Hulu.
 An added reason to ditch your cable TV.

 Most members probably don’t know this, unlimited cloud storage for your photos!
-I was paying $10/month for unlimited storage to back up my pictures but with a Prime Membership, I could backup nearly a Terabyte of my graphics files!
+I was paying $10/month for unlimited storage to back up my pictures, but with a Prime Membership, I could backup nearly a Terabyte of my graphics files!